smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 + [Custom Feeds](#-custom-feeds)
 + [Specialized Feeds](#-specialized-feeds)

+> 📘 For important updates regarding the use of Chainlink Price Feeds, users should join the official Chainlink Discord and subscribe to the [data-feeds-user-notifications channel](https://discord.gg/Dqy5N9UbsR).

 ### 🟢 Verified Feeds

 These are data feeds that follow a standardized data feeds workflow.
 Chainlink node operators each query several sources for the market price and aggregate the estimates provided by those sources.